-She is also the lead vocalist for electronic punk band called Killdren, and appeared as guest vocalist for Grand Collapse, Clusterfuck and Cyrion in recent years.
-Efa’s face was also recently in the Daily Mail and most other mainstream media after Killdren were uninvited from Glastonbury for the title of one of their controversial songs – luckily the band got the chance to put their point across about disastrous Tory austerity measures in the more left-leaning media of The Independent, NME + DIY Conspiracy.
+She is also the lead vocalist for electronic punk band Killdren and appeared as guest vocalist for Grand Collapse, Clusterfuck and Cyrion in recent years.
+Efa’s face was also recently in the Daily Mail and most other mainstream media after Killdren were uninvited from Glastonbury for the content of one of their controversial songs.
+Luckily the band got the chance to put their point across about disastrous Tory austerity measures in the more left-leaning media of The Independent, NME + DIY Conspiracy.

-As a keen creative catalyst and political activist, Efa has also appeared on several panels discussing music, politics and underground culture, such as National Theatre of Wales and The Guardian’s Panel on Theatre, Grassroots and Activism (2016); a panel on the mix of music and politics alongside Dave Randall and Daniel Rachel at Merthyr Rising Festival (2017); and discussing DIY Alternative Culture and Politics at Beyond The Paradox: Nights Conference in Brussels (2018).
+As a keen creative catalyst and political activist, Efa has also appeared on several panels discussing music, politics and underground culture such as National Theatre of Wales and The Guardian’s Panel on Theatre, Grassroots and Activism (2016); a panel on the mix of music and politics alongside Dave Randall and Daniel Rachel at Merthyr Rising Festival (2017) and discussing DIY Alternative Culture and Politics at Beyond The Paradox: Nights Conference in Brussels (2018).
 She also presented a series of items on Welsh-language youth programe Y Lle about unusual subcultures and underground happenings in Wales on S4C; and was also subject of a Europe-wide TV programme and survey ‘Generation Quoi’ about young people’s ambitions, hopes and worries.

 Efa has a lust for travel and new experiences that will see her performing at a gig near you soon.
 With just a guitar, some well-placed anger and a whole load of love to give she will bring a tear to your eye and some fire in your heart.